Stephan Lucien Joseph van Waardenburg

 Stephan Lucien Joseph van Waardenburg (21 February 1900 – 4 April 1975) was the first Dutch-appointed governor of Dutch New Guinea.

 Early career

 Van Waardenburg was born in Buitenzorg in the Dutch East Indies to Dirk Adriaan and Stephanie (Gallas) van Waardenburg.
 After studying "Indology" at the Rijksuniversiteit in Leiden, he served as a government official in Celebes from 1921 to 1931.
-While serving in this capacity, he met Lucy Mathilde Rickson in Watempone, Indonesia, whom he married on November 7, 1927.
+While serving in this capacity, he met Lucy Mathilde Rickson in Watempone, whom he married on 7 November 1927.
 He continued his civil service career as secretary to Jambi from 1931 to 1933, at the same time he continued his studies.
 He became a government official to Bandjermasin from 1933 to 1934, and was part of the head office Administration of the Outer Islands until 1941.
-Between then and the outbreak of World War II, he held managerial positions in the Dutch East Indies, including that of assistant resident in Jakarta.
+Between then and the outbreak of World War II, he held managerial positions in the Dutch East Indies, including that of assistant resident in Batavia.